omegaGoTeam/omegaGo/OmegaGo/src/Core/OmegaGo.Client.Core/Online/Igs/IGS Protocol Specification.md

 Whenever the server responds to one of your commands, this response will always be terminated by a *prompt* line.
 In client mode, this will start with the code "1".

+**However** some commands will **not receive any response**.
+This also means that no prompt will be returned after these commands.
+This specification will tell you when a command does not receive any response (as opposed to the empty string response, which is terminated by a prompt line).

 The server may also send you lines that you didn't ask for; for example, to inform you that a move was made, that somebody sent you a chat message, that the server will shut down or to share an ad with you.
 This interjections will also always be terminated by a prompt line.

 The line then contains one more number which identifies what state you are in: